-You can only be awarded one grant from our main grants scheme per financial year (April - March) and we award grants on a 'one at a time' basis.
+Organisations can still only apply for 'one grant at a time'.
+So, if you received a Capital Grant in 2024-25, and you would like to apply for a Capital Green Grant during 2025-26, you must complete your 2024-25 project before you apply again.
 This means that you must finish expenditure on a grant and submit your end of grant monitoring form and all proof of expenditure before you are eligible to apply again, even if a new financial year has started.

 The only exception to this relates to applications for a Revenue Grant towards the costs of running a Warm Space.
-A second application may be made by an organisation for this purpose during rounds two and three only.
+A further application may be made by an organisation for this purpose only during grant rounds two or three.